modular-magician/terraform-provider-google-beta/website/docs/r/cloud_scheduler_job.html.markdown

 page_title: "Google: google_cloud_scheduler_job"
 sidebar_current: "docs-google-cloud-scheduler-job"
 description: |-
-  A scheduled job that can publish a PubSub message or an HTTP request every X interval of time, using a crontab format string.
+  A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string.
 ---

 # google\_cloud\_scheduler\_job

-A scheduled job that can publish a PubSub message or an HTTP request every X interval of time, using a crontab format string.
+A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string.

 To get more information about Job, see: